 Monday 10 October – Georgia: Palaces & Wine

 Today we cross into Georgia, stopping first at Telavi, the leading town of Georgia’s renowned wine-growing region.
 We visit the 18th-century palace of Georgia’s last great king, Erekle II, with its impressive walls and Persian-inspired throne room, before stopping for lunch at Marleta’s Farm, a family-run restaurant in the heart of Telavi that makes its own cheese (an essential ingredient in Georgian cooking).
 Another short drive brings us to the wine-growing village of Tsinandali, where the ancestral estate of the famous Georgian poet Prince Alexander Chachavadze is now the site of an exclusive five-star resort that will be our base for three nights.
 The rooftop infinity pool is not to be missed.
-Dinner is in the hotel’s superb restaurant.
-Overnight Tsinandali (B, L, D)
+Overnight Tsinandali (B, L)

 Tuesday 11 October – Vineyards and a Cathedral

 This morning, we explore the wooded avenues of the Chachavadze estate on foot, concluding the tour in the museum dedicated to the estate’s founder, Prince Alexander Chachavadze, one of the founding fathers of modern Georgian literature.
 The afternoon is at leisure to enjoy the facilities on the estate or join an optional tour of the picturesque 11th-century Georgian Orthodox Cathedral at Alaverdi.
 Overnight: Tsinandali (B)

 Wednesday 12 October – Tsinandali